kevinpschaaf/enyo-wiki/Object-Lifecycle.md

 		this.$.myWorker.work();
 	}

 Components frequently reference other components.
-In the example above, the `myWorker` instance is referenced by `this.$.myWorker`.
-The `destroy()` method cleans up these references and allows a Component to be garbage collected.
+In the example above, the `MyWorker` instance is referenced by `this.$.myWorker`.
+The `destroy()` method cleans up these references and allows component to be garbage-collected.
 Component kinds also put general cleanup code in `destroy()`.

 	destroy: function() {
 		// stop MyWorker from working